-- The form can be found here: http://www.kumc.edu/human-research-protection-program/institutional- review-board/forms-and-templates.html - Scroll down to "Protocols" and use the "Protocol and Application for Secondary Research" form.
-This link should take you to a RedCaps survey to complete the form.
-The PDF of this survey will be uploaded as your protocol. - These details apply to the version that was last updated 8/2020. - Principal investigator: Jennifer Loucks - Protocol title: title of your research project - Protocol number / version and date: 1.0 and date - I. Confirming Eligibility for Review - A: select: Researchers will re-use data and/or specimens that have been or will be collected for non-research purposes - B: all answers will be "no" - C: select: Identifiable records, originally collected for non-research purposes - Source of the records: electronic medical record - Please specify the non-research purpose: patient care - II.
+- o Click "create new study" on the left hand side under the IRB tab - Principal investigator: Jennifer Loucks - Protocol title: title of your research project - Protocol number / version and date: 1.0 and date - I. Confirming Eligibility for Review - A: select: Researchers will re-use data and/or specimens that have been or will be collected for non-research purposes - B: all answers will be "no" - o C: select: Identifiable records, originally collected for non-research purposes - Source of the records: electronic medical record - Please specify the non-research purpose: patient care - II.
 Study plan A-C: dependent on your research project - B. 3.
 "Describe your data analysis plan and the type of statistics you will use": descriptive statistics only - o C. 3.
-"Number of subjects you plan to study": use the highest number than anticipated
+"Number of subjects you plan to study": use the highest number than anticipated - III.

-III.
 Study plan D: Confidentiality of Data